En-ROADS Dynamics🔗

 This addresses questions such as:

-• “Why does action on Methane & Other Gases increase Energy Consumption?”
+- “Why does action on Agricultural Emissions or Waste and Leakage increase Energy Consumption?”

 Here are the key points to remember about this dynamic:

-2. Actions (e.g., Afforestation or Methane & Other Gases) that reduce temperature without affecting energy costs or energy efficiency will still cause energy consumption to increase.
+Actions (e.g., carbon removal, or reducing Agricultural Emissions or Waste and Leakage) that reduce temperature without affecting energy costs or energy efficiency will still cause energy consumption to increase.
 The temperature reduction caused by these actions reduces some of the economic impact of climate change, which leads to higher GDP growth and thus more Final Energy Consumption and greenhouse gas emissions.

 To learn more, read the Explainer on the Economic Impact of Climate Change in En-ROADS.